Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 Shrewsbury, Shropshire, England.
 He was the fifth child of an highly reputable doctor named Robert

-Waring Darwin and his wife Susannah; and the grandson of the
+Waring Darwin and his wife Susannah; and was a grandson of the

-physician, scientist, poet and indeed, polymath, Erasmus Darwin, and of the pottery magnate
+physician, scientist, poet and indeed, polymath, Erasmus Darwin, (and, on his mother's side, of the pottery magnate

 He was taught in accordance with a Greek language based